GPUOpen-Tools/radeon_gpu_analyzer/README.md

 ### Building on Ubuntu ###
 * One time setup:
-  * Install the Vulkan SDK (version 1.1.97.0 or above).
+  * Install the Vulkan SDK (version 1.2.162.1 or above).
 To download the Vulkan SDK, visit https://vulkan.lunarg.com/
   * `sudo apt-get install libboost-all-dev`
   * `sudo apt-get install gcc-multilib g++-multilib`
   * `sudo apt-get install libglu1-mesa-dev mesa-common-dev libgtk2.0-dev`
   * `sudo apt-get install zlib1g-dev libx11-dev:i386`
+  * `sudo apt-get install patchelf`
   * Install CMake 3.10 or above.
 For auto-detecting the Vulkan SDK version 3.7 or above is required.
   * Install Python 3.10 (or above)
   * To build the GUI app, you should also have Qt installed